evgenyneu/keychain-swift/README.md

 In order to share keychain items between apps they need to have common *Keychain Groups* registered in *Capabilities > Keychain Sharing* settings.
 [This tutorial](http://evgenii.com/blog/sharing-keychain-in-ios/) shows how to set it up.

 Use `accessGroup` property to access shared keychain items.
 In the following example we specify an access group "CS671JRA62.com.myapp.KeychainGroup" that will be used to set, get and delete an item "my key".
-If there are "my key" items in different access groups they will not be affected unless `accessGroup` property is set to nil.

 ```Swift
 let keychain = KeychainSwift()